larryknaebelobsidian/kingdom/Proposition 113. The connection of this Kingdom with Jewish restoration necessitates the realization of their predicted repentance and conversion..md

 >Elijah is a forerunner of the Sec.
 Advent (the open Parousia) just as John was a forerunner of the First Advent (the public appearance of the Messiah).
 >p.
 87 Vol. 2 Prop 113 Obs.
 6

+>We conclude with this declaration: Whatever agencies God may employ in this conversion, and whatever wonders of an astounding nature He may vouchsafe to manifest, *He immeasurably exalts Himself and forever enshrines Himself* in the love of a recovered people: for “*Who is a God like unto Thee, that pardoneth iniquity, and passeth by the transgression of the remnant of His heritage?
+He retaineth not His anger forever, because He delighteth in mercy. he will turn again, He will have compassion upon us; He will subdue our iniquities; and Thou wilt cast all their sins into the depths of the sea.
+Thou wilt perform the truth to Jacob and the mercy to Abraham, which Thou hath sworn unto our Fathers from the days of old.
+Amen*"
+>p.
+88 Vol. 2 Prop 113 Obs.
+6